andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-08-causal-impact.md

 It estimates what *would have happened* (known as a "counterfactual") by applying a model to *comparable data* in a pre-period and projecting this model onto that data in a post-period.
 The difference between the actual data and the counterfactual in the post-period, is the estimated impact of the event.

-The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly & reliably, this additional data must adhere to several rules:
+The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly and reliably, this additional data must adhere to several rules:

 It must not be affected by the event that we’re measuring, but it must be predictive of our output, or have some relationship with our initial time-series data.